lnzfratini/Fake_News_Detection/README.md

 We would like to acknowledge and express our gratitude to the following articles and websites that have greatly contributed to the development and inspiration of this fake news detection project:

 - [Automatic Fake News Detection for Romanian Online News.](https://www.researchgate.net/publication/359252597_Automatic_Fake_News_Detection_for_Romanian_Online_News): This article provided valuable insights into various methodologies for detecting fake news, shaping our overall approach and strategies..
-- [Article Title 2](https://arxiv.org/ftp/arxiv/papers/2201/2201.07489.pdf): The concepts and techniques discussed in this article played a pivotal role in enhancing our understanding of machine learning applications in text classification, a fundamental aspect of our project.
+- [Development of Fake News Model Using Machine Learning through Natural Language Processing](https://arxiv.org/ftp/arxiv/papers/2201/2201.07489.pdf): The concepts and techniques discussed in this article played a pivotal role in enhancing our understanding of machine learning applications in text classification, a fundamental aspect of our project.
 - [Kaggle](kaggle.com): This is where we found our dataset

 We would like to express our appreciation to the creators and contributors of the following GitHub repository: